mendix/docs/content/partners/sap/index.md

 ## 2 Reference Documents in This Category

-* [SAP OData Connector](sap-odata-connector) – describes the actions and domain model of the [SAP OData Connector](/partners/sap/use-sap-odata-connector)
+* [OData Connector for SAP Solutions](sap-odata-connector) – describes the actions and domain model of the [OData Connector for SAP solutions](/partners/sap/use-sap-odata-connector)
 * [SAP Destination Service](sap-destination-service) – presents details on enabling your Mendix app running on SAP Cloud Platform to use external services and systems
 * [SAP Data Models](sap-data-models) – describes resources for consuming the SAP OData service
 * [SAP XSUAA Connector](sap-xsuaa-connector) – presents background information on the [SAP XSUAA Connector](/partners/sap/use-sap-xsuaa-connector)